dbdavis256/webhistory/README.md

 Add your time zone to history/server.js
 The extension uses a server worker to bypass CORS

+The safari extension must be signed.
+This guide helped me: https://stackoverflow.com/questions/62748163/how-can-i-sign-a-safari-extension-for-just-one-computer

 How to install an unpacked extension: https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world

 you can monitor history.txt with macOS using tail and the formatter script I created.